ottuco/ottu-ios-sdk/README.md

     var responseDict : [String:Any]?
     var message = ""

+    //apikey: You will get the apikey from Ottu
+    //merchant_id: You will get the merchant id from Ottu
+    //sessionid: You will get the sessionid from the public API
-    override func viewDidLoad() {
+    //lang: This is for language. "en" for English and "ar" for Arabic override func viewDidLoad() {
         super.viewDidLoad()
         //Intiate the SDK accordingly after getting session id from the public API documentation.